 Front of the Plane: Your golden ticket comes with perks before you even sit down: In some cities, including San Francisco and Seattle, elite passengers receive a free, chauffeur-driven ride to the airport.
 The Emirates lounges are also among the best in the world, with showers, a full buffet and bar service.

 In the Back: Economy-class customers receive free wine and cocktails with their meals.
-Wi-Fi and cell phone service are available on many flights, and you can recharge your devices with the in-seat power outlet.Hot Route: Emirates will add a second daily flight between Los Angeles and Dubai in summer 2016.
+Wi-Fi and cell phone service are available on many flights, and you can recharge your devices with the in-seat power outlet.Hot Route: Emirates flies four times a day from New York (JFK) to Dubai.

 What Makes Them Special: J.D.
 Power and Associates has ranked JetBlue tops in customer satisfaction for a North American low-cost carrier for more than a decade, scoring the airline high on its aircraft and in-flight services.
 Passengers love the New York-based airline's personal entertainment systems, free Wi-Fi (on select flights) and unlimited snacks.
 There's even a JetPaws program for furry guests.